 For the drummers out there who are just getting started, I would download "In the Court of King Oliver", throw on a pair of headphones and play along with the track.
 A common mistake of anyone trying to do something new is doing everything at once.
 In this case, I would first work with your hands.
 With your left hand (or right hand if you are left dominant) do a rim click on beats two and four and with your opposite hand tap on all four beats.
 Once you get that down, try letting your stick bounce on beat three.
 I would then focus on your feet and the pattern that is written out on the transcription.
 Once both your feet and hands are feeling good independently of each other, start to incorporate everything together.
 Remember to be patient and kind to yourself.
 I always encourage my students to celebrate and not become frustrated when something is hard.
 A challenging moment is proof that you are about to open a door in your world that was once closed and, in most cases, once you open that door it will remain open for the rest of your life!

 Postmodern Jukebox has given me a platform to celebrate the rich history of music in New Orleans and the considerable role of its drummers.
 There is a lot to discover when it comes to this music, but the musicians listed above are a perfect place to start.
-If you come out to a show in North America this Fall, please introduce yourself and let me know what you found in your explorations of New Orleans music.
+If you come out to a show in Europe this Spring, please introduce yourself and let me know what you found in your explorations of New Orleans music.

 Dave Tedeschi is endorsed by C&C Drum Company and Vater Drumsticks and lives in Brooklyn, New York.
-He will be on tour with Postmodern Jukebox during the 2016 North American Tour this Fall.
+He will be on tour with Postmodern Jukebox during the 2017 European Tour this spring .
 Dave will be giving private lessons while on the road and is always happy to hear from you.
 Find him on Facebook and Instagram @davetedeschi.

 to Receive Future Announcements